vmstio/docs/content/about/search.md

 The availability of the more advanced full text searching depends on whether your server has implemented additional indexing infrastructure.

-On vmst.io we have full text search backended by our dedicated search indexing server ([Khan](https://memory-alpha.fandom.com/wiki/Khan_Noonien_Singh)) which is a cluster of three node 2 vCPU x 4GB RAM managed OpenSearch instance hosted at DigitalOcean.

 ## Basic Search

 By default, Mastodon has limited abilities to allow searching of hashtags and to display recent posts made with that tag, using data stored in the primary PostgreSQL database.